carlomilanesi/measures-rs/docs/Tutorial.md

 To do that, you need to teach it to your application.

-How to do this is shown in the initial part of the file `units.rs`, after the open square bracket.
+How to do this is demonstrated in the initial part of the file `units.rs`, after the open square bracket.

 For example, there is a line with this content:
 ```rust